dbrunton/ginger/README.md

 * gingerweb - a Web application and REST API
 * ??? - query for and queue work
-* ??? - checks the web for the resource
+* gingerfetch - checks the web for the resource
 * ??? - persists resource metadata
 * ??? - checks web archives for resource
 * ??? - example importer for checking external links in Wikipedia